 Coconut flour.
 You'll also need a little baking powder to give a fluffier texture.

-I used butter for these muffins, but if you prefer you could substitute coconut oil or olive oil.
 The butter needs to be very soft for this recipe.
 If it's not, cut it into cubes and place it in a bowl of lukewarm water for a few minutes.

 Vanilla or almond extract.
 I love the flavour of almond and blueberry, so I like to use almond extract.
 But if you want these to be nut free (or don't like the flavour) then vanilla extract will work very well.

 You can use either fresh or frozen blueberries (no need to defrost them).
 If you are using frozen blueberries, you'll probably find the colour runs out of them slightly, so your muffins might be purplish in colour.
-Or of course you could substitute them with other fruit such as raspberries.

-How to make coconut flour muffins
+How to make coconut flour blueberry muffins

 Preheat the oven to 180 degrees (160 fan).